About Bovine TB

-Sheep are susceptible to TB.
+Sheep are susceptible to TB however infection of sheep with M. bovis is rare.
 There is a risk of transmission to humans if unpasteurised milk or dairy products made from unpasteurised milk from TB infected ewes are consumed.
 There is no active surveillance for TB in sheep; cases are usually identified at post slaughter inspection or at post-mortem in a veterinary laboratory.
+In England, compensation for sheep which are compulsorily slaughtered as TB reactors or TB affected animals is:

 Lung of a sheep with tuberculosis showing cream-coloured exudate in the lung and caudal mediastinal lymph nodes (image source: APHA).